ljunggren/boozang-docs/README.md

 **GDPR**

 As we are running locally in your web browser it´s been easier to be GDPR compliant than for regular Cloud-testing services.
 We recommend that you'll host sensitive test data in CSV files hosted on your servers.
-That way, the data will never be loaded into our Cloud, and simply be present in the browser local storage on the test computers.
+That way, the data will never be loaded into our Cloud, and be present in the browser local storage on the test computers.

 **Hosting**

-In our Cloud, we simply host the data you enter into our system and the tests, including our proprietary element selectors.
+In our Cloud, we host the data you enter into our system and the tests, including our proprietary element selectors.
 To get an understanding of the kind of data we store, you can look at the Source tab on any test.
 Our servers are located in Canada.

 ## Trade-offs